bennettsf/immer-state-management/README.md

 Each item comes with a button that gives the option to delete it from the shopping list.

-- Adding an item creates a new item object based on the form input and adds it to the shoppingList array state.
+- Adding an item creates a new item object based on the form input and appends it to the shoppingList array state.

 - Updating an item compares the input ID with the item ID to make sure it exists before editing its state.